A Tour Guide To Your Future.

 The lower-division adviser is a member of the faculty or staff who provides academic guidance and support.
 Your lower-division adviser will be available during New Deac Week to review your schedule with you.
 Until you declare a major, your lower-division adviser will guide and support you during and between registration periods except the first round this summer.
 A face-to-face meeting with your adviser is required before all registration periods except the first.
 Students are encouraged to arrange additional meetings at any time to seek advice or assistance.

-In addition to your lower-division adviser and your student adviser, academic counselors in the Office of Academic Advising can assist with advising needs, exceptions and any other academic concern.
-All incoming students will have the opportunity to schedule individual advising sessions in June via phone or in person.
-See our June Advising Hours.
+In addition to your lower-division adviser and your student adviser, academic counselors in the Office of Academic Advising can assist with academic planning, exceptions and any other academic need or concern.

-Pre-professional advisers for the health professions (medical, dental, veterinary medicine, PA, PT, nursing, etc.), pre-law, pre-engineering, pre-business and pre-graduate school are also available to meet with you.
-Visit advising.wfu.edu/pre-professional-advising.
+Pre-professional advisers for the health professions (medical, dental, veterinary medicine, PA, PT, nursing, etc.), pre-law, pre-engineering, pre-business, pre-investment banking and pre-graduate school are also available to meet with you.

-It contains important dates regarding holidays, exams, add/drop deadlines, second part-of-term, etc. Copy these dates into your calendar now; you are expected to be present on all dates when the college is in session through your last exam.
+It contains important dates regarding holidays, exams, and course drop and add dates.
+Copy these dates into your calendar now; you are expected to be present on all dates when the university is in session through your last exam.

-Do not schedule travel until you know your class and exam schedule!
+Do NOT schedule travel plans until you know course meeting times, assignment due dates and your final exam schedule!